jweissman/orsino/docs/mm.md

 - **Charge**: Charge at an enemy, dealing 3d8+1 damage.
 Each level adds +1 to damage.
 Deal 3d8+1+#level bludgeoning damage to an enemy.<br/>
 - **Rage**: Enter a frenzied state.
 Grant yourself Raging (Improve to hit by 1, improve bonus damage by 2, degrade AC by 3).<br/>
 - **Poison Bite**: Bite an enemy, dealing 1d4 damage and poisoning them.
 Deal 1d4 poison damage to an enemy.<br/>
+- **Stomp**: Stomp the ground, dealing 1d6 bludgeoning damage to all adjacent enemies and knocking them prone.
+Deal 1d6 bludgeoning damage to all enemies; All enemies suffer Prone (Cannot take actions, degrade Dexterity by 2).<br/>

 _Traits_<br/>